Patreon/patreon-php/README.md

 $redirect_uri = "http://mydomain.com/patreon_login";

-// Scope parameters - these are important - with Patreon API v2, you must specify the scopes which you will later be using, when you are sending the user to oAuth login flows.
-You can only have access to data identified with the scopes you listed below.
-Read more at https://docs.patreon.com/#scopes

 // Lets request identity of the user, and email.

 $scope_params = '&scope=identity%20identity'.urlencode('[email]'); // You have to urlencode special characters